agiordan101/codingame_chess/README.md

 - Next steps :

+    * Pawn are going too far too soon
+    * Rook should be more on the center

-    * Copy zobrist board changes & Remove all transposition table and zobrist stuff from Board
+    * Copy board changes from zobrist feature & Remove all transposition table and zobrist stuff from Board

-    * Start heuristics
+    * In python script versus, write game results in a history file reserved for these opponents

+    * DRAW offers (Need a winrate estimation first) :
+        * You can offer a draw to your opponent by adding = right after the move, without a space:
+            * If estimated winrate < 0.4, offer a draw (as white)
+        * You can accept a draw offer by outputting draw instead of a move.
+Note that this is only legal if a draw offer was made the previous turn!
+Make sure to check the input first.
+            * If estimated winrate > 0.6, accept a draw (as white)

     * Pour quoi BbMmPv-rc a un nombre de nodes calculé qui décroit à chaque tour ?
 BbMmPv était vraiment constant !